Apollo Magazine

 Edgar Miller was Chicago’s answer to William Morris, so why did he fall off the map?

-The graphic designer and decorative artist mastered any number of crafts and, thanks to the efforts of his champions, the best of his work survives in the city
+The graphic designer and decorative artist mastered any number of crafts and his work deserves to be much better known

 From the November 2024 issue of Apollo.
 Preview and subscribe here.